pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_StringOrientedCommands.md

 ## Commands and UIList

 Each command (like BEEPS) is described in a single entry in the Commands list.
-The command entry includes a list of Paramters (like the Tone and Duration) and a Compute value.
+The command entry includes a list of Parameters (like the Tone and Duration) and a Compute value.
 The Compute value is string with a set of commands; they are just like the commands described in [Interpreting Data](https://shipwrecksoftware.wordpress.com/2019/10/13/modern-iot-number-formats/).

 The command string is a set of sub-commands separated with spaces.
 In the BEEPS example, the goal is to make a string like